Octagona Srl/Internationalization News/Aspects of the new agreement between India and Japan

-On Wednesday 16 February, the Governments of Japan and India signed a partnership and free trade agreement in Tokyo, strengthening their political-economic-commercial relations.
+On Wednesday 16 February, the governments of Japan and India signed a partnership and free trade agreement in Tokyo, strengthening their political-economic-commercial relations.

 In particular, the details of the agreement concern the abolition of tariffs, equal to 94% on trade in goods, within ten years.
 The agreement was signed between the Japanese Foreign Minister, Seiji Maehara, and the Indian Trade Minister, Anand Sharma: Japan and India will therefore become each other's most important free trade partners.

-From a geopolitical point of view, the signal sent by Japan and India to the other great power, China, is really strong: it is known that Chinese influence in the region is not seen well by Japan and that relations between Tokyo and Beijing they are bad.
+From a geopolitical point of view, the signal sent by Japan and India to the other great power, China, is really strong: it is known that Chinese influence in the region is not viewed well by Japan and that relations between Tokyo and Beijing they are bad.
 Recent trade, currency and territorial disputes have certainly not improved the situation, instead strengthening relations between India and Japan.

 READ ALSO: